WebAssembly/design/Portability.md

 [on the web](Web.md) and [off the web](NonWeb.md).

-We've identified *tier 1* platforms (hardware, operating system, and embedder combinations) on which WebAssembly is expected to be implementable efficiently in a fully conformant manner, taking into account [allowed implementation variants](IncompletelySpecifiedBehavior.md).
+We've identified *tier 1* platforms (hardware, operating system, and embedder combinations) on which WebAssembly is implementable efficiently in a fully conformant manner, taking into account
+[allowed implementation variants](IncompletelySpecifiedBehavior.md).
 These tier 1 platforms guide WebAssembly's definition of portability.